Santosh-157/Santosh-157.github.io/README.md

 the backbone of the economy illiterate farmers faces a lot of inconveniences and problems.
 "Disease vs crops" is burning topic right now.
+When any sort of bacteria,fungi, nematodes or biotic agents attack the plants,37% of Indian farmers refuse to go to laboratories,test them and apply the best cure.Cause it's consuming time, money and energy.

+Instead they are ready to invest bags of fertilizer, pesticides even vitamins.This will make the crops bright and beautiful in the eyes of this 1.3 billion population but it is indeed a dome of poisonous substances, causing deformaties,cancers, pollutions nad and all.

   </html>